lukehollenback/genesis/readme.md

 ![Status: In Development](https://img.shields.io/badge/Status-In%20Development-blue.svg)

-A simple [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) writting in Go.
+A simple [genetic/evolutionary algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) written in Go.

 Simulates the evolution of generations of creatures with varying traits through breeding, mutation, and natural selection.
-The end goal is a creature that has *all* known superior traits, and *no* known inferior traits, is bred.
+The end goal is that a creature which has *all* known superior traits, and *no* known inferior traits, is bred.

 _As a note, this was a programming excercise – not a biology excercise.
 At best, this was a gross